Top Things do and don’ts in Varanasi

 Don’t be messing with bulls

-one of not do in Varanasi is to don’t mess with the bull.
+one of not to do in Varanasi is to don’t mess with the bull.
 Varanasi is the city of Shiva.
 And Nandis rule the roost here.
 Bulls are often seen everywhere here. albeit a bull sits right ahead of you or stands within the middle of a busy road blocking your path and refusing to budge, you’re not alleged to hit it.
 Residents here consider bulls to be a logo of Shiva and treat them with the utmost respect.
 Outsiders should remember this.

 Don’t be in a hurry in Varanasi